 From backpackers hostels to luxury hotels with infinity pools, when it comes to deciding on where to stay in Hanoi you will be spoilt for choice.

 Over the past few years, Vietnam has grown in popularity.
 Once seen as a backpacking destination it has now become a popular destination for a wider range of people, including families with young children.
 Whether you are planning a 2 month or just a 2-week holiday in Vietnam make sure Hanoi is in your list of destinations.
 Out of the two most popular cities in Vietnam, I prefer Hanoi over Ho Chi Minh (Saigon).
 It may be just as busy as the Southern city but to me, it has more of charm, especially when you have time to visit more than just the Old Quarter.
+I have also found there more things to do in Hanoi than Saigon.

 Where to stay in Hanoi – A Guide For All Budgets 2019